arduino/help-center-content/content/Software and Downloads/IDE Settings/Error-Could-not-create-the-Java-Virtual-Machine-Windows.md

 ## Check `arduino.l4j.ini`

-One reason for the error can be an inproper option set in the `arduino.l4j.ini` file:
+One reason for the error can be an improper option set in the `arduino.l4j.ini` file:

 1. Open the Arduino IDE application folder, by default `C:\Program Files (x86)\Arduino`.